-The danger of teen alcohol abuse is not emphasized in the United States today—but it is a profound problem.
+The dangers of underage drinking is not emphasized in the United States today—but it is a profound problem.
 If you are worried about alcohol abuse in teens and underage drinking, you are not alone.
 Indeed, alcohol is the issue for the vast majority of parents that first uncover an underage drinking or drugging problem with their teen.
 Teenage alcohol abuse is the gateway.

 The severity of the problem of teen alcohol abuse is not lost on the government.
 In fact, the National Institutes of Health (NIH) established the National Institute on Alcohol Abuse and Alcoholism (NIAAA) to address the problem.
 In a recent publication, the NIAAA rightfully raised the alarm about teen alcohol abuse and underage drinking.